pontusnyman/tati/README.md

 <!-- ABOUT THE PROJECT -->
 ## About tait

 This is a repo focused for automation engineers in this dark times when you cannot meet.
-Lets give the interviewee this repo to be able to show his/her automation skills.
+Lets give the interviewee this repo to be able to show off some automation skills.

 ## Getting Started